Skip to content

 5. Notice of enforcement

-The enforcement agent writes to you or visits you within 14 days to serve a ‘notice of enforcement’.
+The enforcement agent will write to you within 14 days to serve a ‘notice of enforcement’.
 This notice tells you the amount you owe and any other fees.

 Contact about an unknown or resolved PCN